The Best Pumpkin Science Activities that will Engage Your Kids

 • cake

-Graph and Analyze Data
+Graph and Analyze your Taste Test Data

 Kids can gather data during the taste test and analyze the data just like scientists.